My 75 Hard Challenge Results And The 75 Hard Rules | 2023

-- After a couple of weeks in, you won’t even think of a cheat meal.
+- In the long run of a few weeks, you won’t even think of a cheat meal.

-- Take progress photos at the same time of day, in the same room, with the same lighting.
+- Take a progress picture at the same time of day, in the same room, and in the same lighting.
 This will make your comparison photos much better.
-I did mine in the morning every day when I was typically the leanest.
+I did mine every morning when I was typically the leanest.

-- Also, taking progress photos and making it a habit that the first thing when you wake up means you don’t have to think of it again the rest of the day.
+- Also, taking progress photos and making it a habit that the first thing you do when you wake up means you don’t have to think of it again the rest of the day.

-- Don’t look at your challenge photos until at least three weeks into the program.
-There won’t be much physical change before that, which can be demotivating if you expect physical changes sooner.
-You’ll have plenty of time to look at your 75 hard before and after pictures when the challenge is over.
+- Don’t look at your fitness challenge photos until at least three weeks into the program.
+There won’t be much physical change before that, which can be demotivating if you expect physical changes in your progress picture sooner.
+When the challenge is over, you’ll have plenty of time to look at your 75 hard before and after progress pictures thanks to taking progress photos every single day.

 - Taking the daily progress photos will help you look back and see your 75-day hard challenge before and after progress, so don’t skip this 75 Hard rule.

 Some Tools That Helped Me Survive the 75 Hard Program

 One of the keys to surviving was preparation.
 And to get the 75 Hard results I wanted, I wasn’t willing to wing it.